 - 2.2.1 The Council has above average collection rates.
-The national average for all councils in England and Wales is 95.7% for 2020/21.
-Our collection rates are typically around 97.8% in year.
-Both figures are lower than in previous years due to a combination of more support given to taxpayers through local council tax support and reduced recovery action being taken because of the Covid-19 pandemic.
-Our forecasted collection rate for 2021/22 is 98.4%. - 2.2.2 There is one 'difficult to collect debt' with arrears totalling £6,583.98 where the statutory process has largely been exhausted.
-Officers are left with 3 choices: a) we monitor and continue to pursue as best we can; b) we write off the deb;t c) we pursue committal action (but this can result in the debt being expunged if a prison sentence is given so this is only used as a last resort). - 2.2.3 We are requesting write off of 4 debts totalling £7,337.42 where we are unable to trace the debtors, one case where the debtor has died totalling £8,148.08 and 2 debts amounting to £7,024.40 whereby the taxpayers have entered into an Individual Voluntary arrangement (IVA) with no prospect of any dividends being received.
+The national average for all councils in England and Wales was 95.8% for 2021/22.
+Our collection rates are typically around 97.9% in year.
+Both figures are lower than in previous years due to a combination of more support given to taxpayers through local council tax support and reduced recovery action being taken because of the Covid-19 pandemic and more recently administering the Energy Rebate Payments of £150.
+Our forecasted collection rate for 2022/23 is 98.4%. - 2.2.2 Many of the Council's residents pay by direct debit (82%) which helps keep the Council's recovery rate high.
+However, in a bid to support all residents, Officers are piloting a new recovery tool in 2022/23 provided by Voicescape Ltd. The new process and approach will encourage debtors to talk to us to discuss their arrears and help us to set up an arrangement that is affordable before the case is sent to Civil Enforcement Agents (CEA) for collection.
+The Council's preference is to not use CEA but this can be unavoidable.
+It also gives us an opportunity to signpost to further support if this is needed. - 2.2.3 There are a total of 9 'difficult to collect debts' with arrears totalling £40,145.46 where the statutory process has largely been exhausted.
+Officers are left with 3 choices: a) we monitor and continue to pursue as best we can; b) we write off the debt c) we pursue committal action (but this can result in the debt being expunged if a prison sentence is given so this is only used as a last resort). - 2.2.4 We are requesting write off of 2 debts totalling £8,012.20 as we are unable to trace the debtors, 2 debts amounting to £6,157.44 whereby the taxpayers have entered into an Individual Voluntary arrangement (IVA) with no prospect of any dividends being received and 5 debts totalling £25,975.82 whereby collection is not viable due to the length of time it would take e.g., c10-20 years.